avelino/awesome-go/README.md

 * [traefik](https://github.com/containous/traefik) - A reverse proxy and load balancer with support for multiple backends.
 * [yubigo](https://github.com/GeertJohan/yubigo) - a Yubikey client package that provides a simple API to integrate the Yubico Yubikey into a go application.

 ## Command Line

 ### Standard CLI

-*Libraries for building standard or basic Command Line applications*
+*Libraries for building standard or basic Command Line applications.*

 * [argv](https://github.com/cosiner/argv) - A Go library to split command line string as arguments array using the bash syntax.
 * [cli](https://github.com/mkideal/cli) - A feature-rich and easy to use command-line package based on golang tag